To be informed of the latest news

 - Inorganic deposits or pollutants : X-Ray Diffraction (XRD) to identify and quantify the crystalline phases of a sample to determine its composition.

-Our experts will then draw up a complete report encompassing the analyses having been carried out, the interpretations of results along with photographs, and depending on your request, a proposal to assist in the development of quick solutions to eliminate the impurity.
+Our experts will then draw up a complete report encompassing the analysis having been carried out, the interpretations of results along with photographs, and depending on your request, a proposal to assist in the development of quick solutions to eliminate the impurity.

 As an independent laboratory with a team made up of highly qualified personnel, FILAB guarantees the reliability of its results, a quick turnaround for requests and tailored support for clients.